KevinJMacKay/Demo-Repo/SQLServerPBMMPath.md

 ##### Jenkins
 SQL Servers are built using a Jenkins job, one per AWS region using an AMI specific in the sqlinfo.json configuration file.
 A PBMM version of the Jenkins job will need to be created that can use the required CMK for that client.
 Possibly this can be done by one job that has multiple access privileges.
-Perhaps this is not needed at all since we store no client data on the c:\ drive of SQL servers. _Confirmation will be needed on this point_
+Perhaps this is not needed at all since we store no client data on the c:\ drive of SQL servers. _Confirmation will be needed on this point_.
 The Jenkins jobs do add the EBS volumes (database data and logs) that will hold the client data.
 These volumes will have to be created with encryption based on the client CMK, Jenkins may need additional privileges.

 ##### Powershell
 EBS volume related powershell scripts will have to updated to allow for PBMM encryption.
--ExpandAWSVolume.ps1
+ExpandAWSVolume.ps1
--ExpandAWSVolume_jenk.ps1
+ExpandAWSVolume_jenk.ps1
--NewAWSVolume.ps1
+NewAWSVolume.ps1
--NewAWSVolume_Jenkins.ps1
+NewAWSVolume_Jenkins.ps1

 ##### S3
 Dedicated s3 buckets with PBMM CMK applied for database backups.